biopython/biopython.github.io/wiki/AlignIO.md

 In addition, you can store the (gapped) sequences from an alignment in any of the [file formats supported by Bio.SeqIO](SeqIO#File_Formats "wikilink").
-The most common example of this is storing multiple alignments in the simple fasta format.
-However, storing more than one alignment in a single such file is ambiguous - see the section below on alignment input.
+The most common example of this is storing alignments in the simple fasta format.
+However, storing more than one alignment in a single such file is ambiguous - and this is not recommended.

 Alignment Input
 ---------------